 I know some of you that are reading this may not be clients of mine.
-And a lot of you may live out of state, out of town and would like to find somebody close to you in close proximity.
-So I would like to go over just five really simple things to think about when you’re shopping around for the right hypnotherapist.
+Some of you may live out of state or out of town and would like to find somebody in close proximity.
+I would like to go over five simple things to think about when you’re looking around for the right hypnotherapist.

-Number one, make sure that that person is certified.
+Number one, make sure that the person is certified.
 I’m certified with the National Guild of Hypnotists.
 It’s been around for a very, very long time, and has a really good reputation.
 Another really good one is American Guild of Hypnotists.
-And so that might be something that you might want to put on your radar when you look around: National Guild of Hypnotists or American Guild of Hypnotherapist.
+This might be something that you want to put on your radar when you look around: National Guild of Hypnotists or American Guild of Hypnotists.

 2. Years of Experience

-The second thing you want to also look at is years of experience.
-I find that the more experience somebody has, probably the better they’re going to be.
-I would recommend a minimum of about five years of experience or so.
+The second thing you want to look for is years of experience.
+I find that the more experience somebody has, most likely the better they’re going to be.
+I would recommend a minimum of about five years of experience.

 3. Ask for a Referral

-Number three, here’s a really good one, is just to simply ask your doctor or nurse if they have a good referral.
-I collaborate with a lot of doctors and nurse practitioners in town because I work with a lot of people who have issues with smoking and weight loss, phobias and things like that.
-And so a lot of doctors and nurses have a referral for their hypnotherapists.
+Number three, and here’s a really good one, is just to simply ask your doctor or nurse if they have a good referral.
+I collaborate with a lot of doctors and nurse practitioners in town because I work with many people who have issues with smoking, weight loss and phobias that directly affect their health.
+A lot of doctors and nurses have a referral for reputable hypnotherapists that they work with.
 You might want to start there and ask your family doctor if they have a referral for hypnotherapy services.

 4. Find Someone Who Specializes

-Number four, it would be a really great idea to find someone that actually specializes in the issue that you are wanting to work on.
+Number four, it’s a great idea to find someone that actually specializes in the issue that you are wanting to work on.
 All hypnotherapists specialize in different things.
-Some specialize in things like smoking.
-Other people are more into helping people with anxiety.
+Some specialize in issues like smoking.
+Other hypnotherapists are more into helping people with anxiety.
 Finding someone who specializes in your issue is a great way to ensure that the hypnotherapist you decide to see will be a good fit for your needs.

 5. Ask for a Free Consultation

-And then the last one is just simply when you contact somebody, ask them if they can give you a free consultation because really chemistry and getting to know somebody before you come in for that session is a really, really good idea.
-I myself offer 10 to 15-minute free consultations.
+Lastly, when you contact somebody, ask them if they can give you a free consultation because determining whether you have good chemistry and getting to know somebody a little bit before you come in for a session is a really good idea.
+I myself offer 10-15 minute free consultations.
 It’s part of what I do when I take on a new client.
-I just set up a time to call them.
-They can ask me questions, I can talk to them, see if we’re the right fit, and things like that.
-Just asking that person if they can give you a free 10 to 15-minute consultation can help you feel really good about going into your first appointment.
+I set up a time to call them.
+They can ask me questions and I can talk to them and see if we’re the right fit.
+Just asking someone if they can give you a free 10-15 minute consultation can help you feel so much more confident about going into your first appointment.